feelfine1977/WISE/README.md

 standards.
 For new contexts, norms should be adapted and reviewed with local domain experts.

-Contributions (bug reports, small PRs, or examples) are welcome.
+Contributions (bug reports, small PRs, or examples) are very welcome.